Last Updated -

 Key growth drivers

-3. Subscription revenue: Robinhood Gold reached 4.3 million subscribers in Q1 2026, up 36% year over year, supporting more recurring revenue and deeper customer relationships.
+3. Subscription and wallet share: Robinhood Gold subscribers reached 4.3 million in Q1 2026, up 36% year over year.
+Gold creates a recurring revenue base and supports cross-selling into premium tools, higher cash yields, margin, and other account features.

 Challenges ahead